My Agitations; The French Dissenter

 We used the gallery as a studio where the work evolved

 organically over the week.
-The conversations we had everyday became part of the
+The conversations we had every day became part of the

 The Concerto